List of premiers of Alberta: New Democratic Party (2015–2019)

-United Conservative Party 2019–present
+United Conservative Party (since 2019)

 On April 16, 2019, Jason Kenney successfully led the United Conservative Party to a majority government in the 2019 Alberta general election, defeating the incumbent government led by Rachel Notley of the New Democratic Party with 63 seats and 54.88% of the popular vote and securing only the fifth change of government in Alberta's political history.
 Kenney, a former federal cabinet minister, had entered provincial politics to become PC Party leader where he led its merger with Wildrose, and then won the leadership of the newly combined party, the UCP.
+As of 2022 Danielle Smith took office after Jason Kenney resigned for not enough support in his party.